The True Cost of Cheap Consumer Goods on the Planet

 RedCloud, under Soumaya’s leadership, is at the forefront of driving sustainability across emerging markets.
 Our AI-powered Intelligent Open Commerce Platform provides in-depth visibility and transparency across supply and distribution chains, allowing brands, distributors and brands to gain better insights into the source of their goods, make informed, data-driven decisions, and prioritize partnerships with eco-friendly businesses.

-With Open Commerce technology, RedCloud is championing a sustainable future for thousands of brands, distributors, and merchants, empowering them to operate more efficiently and with a smaller environmental footprint.
+With Open Commerce technology, RedCloud is championing a sustainable future for thousands of brands, distributors, and retailers, empowering them to operate more efficiently and with a smaller environmental footprint.
 To learn more about how Open Commerce can help sustainable brands drive outsized growth in emerging markets, please book a demo at https://redcloudtechnology.com/contact/